leofontesnascimento/py-scrum-trello/README.md

 6. Press `Enter` and wait the crawler conclued process.
 7. Analyze the downloaded file named `data/YYY-mm-dd/cards.json`.
 The directory `/YYYY-mm-dd` will change according to current day.
 8. Analyze the downloaded file named `data/YYY-mm-dd/lists.json`.
 The directory `/YYYY-mm-dd` will change according to current day.

+## Example generate-burndown-chart command usage

+Steps:

+1. Execute `$ make generate-burndown-chart ARGS=todo_list_id,wip_list_id,in_review_list_id,done_list_id` into your console, ids separated by commas only.
+Replace `todo_list_id,wip_list_id,in_review_list_id,done_list_id` by all list ids representing the completed workflow of your cards on the board.
+You might find theses informations analyzing the downloaded file named `data/YYY-mm-dd/lists.json`.
+The directory `/YYYY-mm-dd` will change according to the day of download.
+2. Analyze the plotted Burndown chart.
+You save into a file if you want.
+3. Verify the cards informations into your console.
+4. Save this command to use again in the future.